 Key Components of Critical Thinking

-- Evaluation – Assessing the reliability and accuracy of information.
+- Evaluation Evaluation of the credibility and the accuracy of data.

-- Problem-solving – Identifying challenges and finding effective solutions.
+- Problem-solving – Recognizing challenges and finding solutions.

 Critical Thinking vs. Reactive Thinking